yairchu/chess2/README.md

 Chess 2 is played vs friends over the network.

-* To connect, both players need to start the program
+* Both players need to open the game
 * At the top of each player an address such as "BASK DAWN ALAN" will appear
+* Such an address can be sent over to the other player via any chat platform
-* Any player needs to type the address of the other player to connect
+* The other player should type the address to connect

 ## Developing/building